apache/druid/docs/api-reference/json-querying-api.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-The following example submits a JSON query of the `groupBy` type to retrieve the `username` with the highest upvotes to posts ratio from the `social_media` datasource.
+The following example submits a JSON query of the `groupBy` type to retrieve the `username` with the highest votes to posts ratio from the `social_media` datasource.

 In this query:
 * The `upvoteSum` aggregation calculates the sum of the `upvotes` for each user.
 * The `postCount` aggregation calculates the sum of posts for each user.
-* The `upvoteToPostRatio` is a post-aggregation of the the `upvoteSum` and the `postCount`, divided to calculate the ratio.
+* The `upvoteToPostRatio` is a post-aggregation of the `upvoteSum` and the `postCount`, divided to calculate the ratio.
 * The result is sorted based on the `upvoteToPostRatio` and in descending order.

 <!--DOCUSAURUS_CODE_TABS-->